Bleskocvok/logwrap/README.md

 the race condition between the processes, which can result in a later line being logged before an earlier one.

-In conclusion, for this specific use case, the utility could be run with these parameters.
+So, for this specific use case, the utility could be run with these parameters.

 ```